MatchewXD/TogetherForgeWebsite_2.0/README.md

 An independent game studio where players, creators, and volunteers build cooperative games *together*—and keep the work transparent every step of the way.

 > **Private development:** The live site is not publicly deployed yet.
-The screenshots below are (or will be) current previews of the website as it exists today.
-Drop real captures into [`readme-images/`](./readme-images/) using the exact filenames listed there so this README stays up to date for family and visitors on GitHub.
+The screenshots below are current previews of the website as it exists today.
 ---

 ## What is Together Forge?